lucasfoep/lucasfoep/README.md

-## Hi there, I'm Lucas - Production Engineer (Fluminense Federal University) and passionate about analytics!!
+## Hi there, I'm Lucas - Industrial Engineer (Fluminense Federal University) and passionate about analytics!!

 - 💻 Interests: Analytics and problem solving
 - 🌱 I’m currently learning Power BI
 - 🔍 Goals:
-- - Start the MS in Data Science at Depaul University in the Spring semester of 2021.
+-   Start the MS in Data Science at Depaul University in the Spring semester of 2021.
-- - Get my first job in Analytics and do some serious professional growing!
+-   Get my first job in Analytics and do some serious professional growing!
-- - Start delving into some machine learning.
+-   Start delving into some machine learning.
 - ⚡ Fun fact: I'm Brazilian, new to the US and finally ready to work!